sbb-design-systems/lyne-components/src/components/sbb-expansion-panel-header/readme.md

 The component is internally rendered as a button, and it can be disabled via the `disabled` property.
 It is possible to provide text via an unnamed slot; the component can optionally display a `<sbb-icon>` at the component start using the `iconName` property or via custom content using the `icon` slot.
-On the left side, a toggle icon is displayed; it changes based on the `expanded` property's value.
+On the left side, a toggle icon is displayed; it flips based on the host's `aria-expanded` property.
 When the element is clicked, the `toggle-expanded` event is emitted.

 ## Usage